kedacore/keda-docs/content/docs/1.5/scalers/mysql.md

 - `query` - A MySQL query that should return single numeric value.
 - `queryValue` - A threshold that is used as `targetAverageValue` in HPA.

-To provide information about how to connect to MySQL you can provide
+To provide information about how to connect to MySQL you can provide:
 - `connectionString` - MySQL connection string that should point to environment variable with valid value.

 Or provide more detailed information: